Dendrocnide moroides: Description

 The inflorescence is monoecious (rarely dioecious), and is borne in the leaf axils.
 It is up to 15 cm long, often paired.
 It carries both male and female flowers which are quite small, the perianth measuring less than 1 mm across.
 Flowering occurs throughout the year, but mostly in summer.

 The fruit of this species is an achene (a tiny seed-like fruit), produced in number in a globular structure which is pink to light-purple in colour and has an appearance similar to a mulberry.
 Each achene, measuring just 2 mm long, is contained in a small fleshy sac which derives from the swollen pedicel.
 As with the rest of this plant, the infructescences are also covered in stinging hairs, but are edible if the hairs are removed.

 Taxonomy

 The type specimen for this species was collected in 1819 by Allan Cunningham near the Endeavour River, and was first described in 1857 by Hugh Algernon Weddell as Laportea moroides in his work Monographie de la Famille des Urticées, published in the journal Archives du Muséum d'Histoire Naturelle.
 The current binomial combination was published by Wee-Lek Chew in The Gardens' Bulletin Singapore in 1966.

 Etymology

-The genus name Dendrocnide has been constructed on the Ancient Greek δένδρον déndron, meaning "tree", and κνίδος knídos, meaning "stinging needle".
-The species epithet moroides is created from the genus name for mulberries Morus, combined with the Greek suffix -oides, meaning "resembling", referring to the mulberry-like infructescence.
+The genus name Dendrocnide has been constructed on the Ancient Greek δένδρον déndron 'tree', and κνίδος knídos 'stinging needle'.
+The species epithet moroides is created from the genus name for mulberries Morus, combined with the Greek suffix -oides 'resembling', referring to the mulberry-like infructescence.
 The binomial name may be translated as "mulberry-like stinging tree".